-- Freshmen and first semester transfer students, contact email@example.com.
+- Freshmen and first semester transfer students should contact firstname.lastname@example.org.

-- Continuing students should contact their assigned advisor.
-Individual advisors are assigned based on degree and degree option (see Department of Kinesiology webpage for assignments).
+- Continuing students should contact their assigned, option-specific advisor.
+Individual advisors are assigned based on degree and degree option (see Department of Kinesiology website for assignments).

-- Kinesiology students without a declared option, contact the Kinesiology Undergraduate Program Coordinator, Dr. Kim Henige, at firstname.lastname@example.org.
+- Kinesiology students without a declared option should contact the Kinesiology Undergraduate Program Coordinator, Dr. Shane Stecyk.

-- For inquiries about the Physical Education Credential program, contact Dr. Belinda Stillwell at email@example.com.
+- For inquiries about the Physical Education Credential program, contact Dr. Yeonhak Jung.

-- Graduate students, contact the Graduate Program Coordinator, Dr. Vicky Jaque, at firstname.lastname@example.org.
+- Graduate students should contact the Graduate Program Coordinator, Dr. Vicky Jaque.

-Kinesiology has many practical applications and leads to a variety of rewarding careers, such as teaching physical education or dance, coaching, serving as a consultant in the commercial health and fitness industry, working in a clinical health setting, athletic training, or working as a fitness trainer or strength and conditioning coach.
+Kinesiology has many practical applications and leads to a variety of rewarding careers, such as teaching physical education or dance, coaching, serving as a consultant in the commercial health and fitness industry, working in a clinical healthcare setting like athletic training, or working as a fitness trainer or strength and conditioning coach.
 Many kinesiology majors become involved in scientific research or go on to graduate studies in exercise physiology, biomechanics, motor learning and behavior, motor programs for special populations, sport psychology or pedagogy.
-Another common path following graduation is to pursue professional programs in medical or allied health professions, such as medicine, chiropractic, physical therapy, occupational therapy and nursing.
+Another common path following graduation is to pursue professional programs in medical or allied health professions, such as athletic training, medicine, chiropractic, physical therapy, occupational therapy and nursing.
 Some graduates become coaches for professional sports teams or work in business environments dealing with sport management and marketing.
-Others pursue careers in dance therapy or professional dance, or physical activities for individuals with disabilities.
+Others pursue careers in dance therapy or professional dance or physical activities for individuals with disabilities.

 The current societal interest in wellness and fitness has led both individuals and corporations to stress intervention and preventive care.